-17. Quality related risk: The input and output of project hinder the quality which causes this risk.
+17. Quality-related risk: The input and output of the project hinder the quality, which causes this risk.

-Mitigation: Quality check must be done for each step and if changes are required, these must be implemented right away.
+Mitigation: A quality check must be done for each step, and if changes are required, these must be implemented right away.

-18. Resource suppliers’ risk: Another project risk examples include risk related to the resources.
+18. Resource suppliers’ risk: Other project risk examples include risks related to the resources.
 If the project does not acquire the required resources on time, the project will face many problems.

 Mitigation: To avoid such risks, resources must be gathered before starting the project by analyzing the requirements efficiently.

-19. Risk related to the partners: There is a possibility that the project partner does not meet the obligations of the project.
-In such a case the risk arises.
+19. Risk related to the partners: There is a possibility that the project partner does not meet the project’s obligations.
+In such a case, the risk arises.

-Mitigation: An agreement must be made and signed by the parties in order to abide by the set rules and regulations to be followed in the process.
+Mitigation: An agreement must be made and signed by the parties to abide by the set rules and regulations to be followed.
 This will avoid partner obligations.

-20. Market-based risk: Another example of project risk include market-based risk.
+20. Market-based risk: Another example of project risk includes market-based risk.
 This is related to the price of the commodity.
 Changing market conditions will cause this risk.

-Mitigation: To avoid such risks, market analysis is essential from time-to-time and necessary change must be made in accordance with the demand of the customers.
+Mitigation: To avoid such risks, market analysis is essential from time to time, and necessary changes must be made following the demand of the customers.

 Now that you are aware of the 20 most common risk management strategies examples analyze them efficiently and select the right remedy for the risk as soon as possible.